 For polluting gases, identify any harmful materials and remove them from the room.
-Alternatively, use card and paper products, such as MicroChamber®, that contain molecular sieves.
-These materials trap specific molecules and are no more expensive than other good quality storage materials.
+Alternatively, use storage and packaging solutions made from materials such as MicroChamber®, a form of paper which contains molecular sieves.
+These materials trap specific molecules and are no more expensive than other quality storage materials.

-Paper is less vulnerable to pests than textiles and other materials in your collection.
-Book lice and silverfish can still be an issue, however, and pests should be anticipated when preparing paper displays.
-Be aware, also, of mice and flies which can damage or destroy paper items.
+Paper is less vulnerable to pests than textiles and some other materials in your collection.
+However, book lice and silverfish may still pose a threat, and pests should be anticipated when preparing paper displays.
+You should also be aware of mice and flies, as they can damage or destroy paper items.

-Keep paper objects in cool and dry environments to ward off most pests and monitor insect activity using sticky traps.
-Avoid wooden frames or boxes, which can harbour woodworm.
+Keep paper objects in cool and dry environments to avoid pests and monitor insect activity using sticky traps.
+Avoid wooden frames or boxes, as they can harbour woodworm.
 Contact conservators the moment you identify a pest problem.

 Storage and display

-Preparing paper for storage or putting it on display should be planned in advance.
-When storing paper artefacts, choose the most appropriate method for your collections.
-You could keep your items in small bundles, inside high-quality sleeves, acid-free card folders and large boxes or draws.
+You should plan ahead when preparing paper for storage or putting it on display.
+You could keep paper items in small bundles, inside high-quality sleeves, acid-free card folders, and large boxes or drawers.

-People are essential to making museums happen, but they also present significant risks to items.
-Degraded or damaged paper, large works and fragile media are hard to handle safely.
-Consider training staff in how to handle paper items correctly and carry out practical procedures.
+Degraded or damaged paper, large works, and fragile media are hard to handle safely.
+Museum staff and volunteers should receive training on how to handle paper items correctly and carry out practical procedures.

 Here are some basic guidelines on dealing with paper objects:

-- Ensure that there are the correct facilities for safe work, including clean surfaces and basins for regular hand-washing.
+- Ensure that there’s access to the correct facilities for safe work, including clean surfaces and basins for regular hand-washing.

-- Use small weights for weighing down sheets.
+- Use small weights to weigh down sheets of paper.